The Art Law Review: Germany

 As regards tax considerations regarding art acquired internationally, the following generally applies.

-The current German basic VAT rate applicable to sales of artworks is 19 per cent (however, because of the pandemic, this was lowered to 16 per cent from 1 July 2020 until the end of the year), unless an artwork is bought directly from the artist or the artist's heirs, in which case a VAT rate of 7 per cent applies (currently lowered to 5 per cent).52
+The current German basic VAT rate applicable to sales of artworks is 19 per cent (however, because of the pandemic, this was lowered to 16 per cent from 1 July 2020 until the end of 2020), unless an artwork is bought directly from the artist or the artist's heirs, in which case a VAT rate of 7 per cent applies (lowered to 5 per cent in 2020).54